-Are you looking for some adventures in Florida that will blow up your Instagram feed and make your friends envy your vacation?
-Well, here are some unique things to do in Florida in locations that are so naturally beautiful, they will think you were on a Nat Geo expedition.
-When you’re finished with the theme parks try some of these local sites:
+Are you looking for the most unique things to do in Florida?
+The kind of adventure that will blow up your Instagram feed and make your friends envy your vacation?
+Well, here are 10 things to do in Florida locations that are so naturally beautiful, they will think you were on a Nat Geo expedition.
+If you want a great alternative to theme parks, try some of these local sites:

 This pre-historic cave is part of Florida’s magnificent springs system, and is minutes away from Ginnie Springs, Silver Springs, and Manatee Springs.
 Free swimming is not allowed at Devil’s Den, but snorkeling and scuba are.
 This unique cave – spring is open daily and snorkeling equipment is just $10 plus the price of admission.
 There is camping on site, plus many other camping options at the other nearby springs.
 Remember, water in the springs is a constant 72 degrees, so it’s a great place to cool off in the Florida summer!

 There are two places you can swim with manatees in Florida.
 The most famous is on the Crystal River.
 There are many tour operators organizing manatee snorkel tours throughout the year, but the best time to go is January thru March when the manatees come into the warm waters of the spring fed Crystal River.
-The other place to do a snorkel with manatees is at Blue Springs State Park.
-In winter, BK Adventure tours combines this tour with clear kayaking, for a beyond amazing manatee experience!
+The other place to do a snorkel with manatees is near Blue Springs State Park.

 This national treasure will require some pre-planning, but it is soooo worth it.
 The Dry Tortugas National Park is an old fortress in the Caribbean Sea off the coast of Key West.
 You will have to take an early morning boat to get out there.
 Once on the island, enjoy hours of snorkeling, exploring, and relaxing on the beach on one of the world’s most unspoiled and historic islands.